-If you’re searching jobs, the mining industry has them.
+If you’re searching for jobs, the mining industry has them.
 Lots of them.

 It’s not just about getting a job, though.
-There is a real push from within the mining industry to train and mentor new grads before the older workers leave the industry completely and take their decades of knowledge and experience with them.
+There is a real push from within the mining industry to train and mentor new grads before current workers retire and take their decades of knowledge and experience with them.

-“Most of the industry is preparing for or in the process of retiring, which means that there are opportunities for young people to advance more quickly than ever before.” —Melanie Sturk, Director of Attraction, Retention and Transition, Mining Industry Human Resources Council (MiHR)
+“Most of the industry is preparing for or in the process of retiring, which means that there are opportunities for young people to advance more quickly than ever before.” —William Meyer, Director, Marketing and Communications, Mining Industry Human Resources Council (MiHR)

-Recent graduates are also in a unique position to be among the first to use the innovative technology that has become an integral part of the mining industry in recent years, Melanie says.
-“Young people might not realize how exciting a career in mining can be – we often conjure a certain image of an individual working underground; however that is not necessarily the reality of mining careers today” – especially for those with college or university education.
+Recent graduates are also in a unique position to be among the first to use the innovative technology that has become an integral part of the mining industry in recent years.

-Melanie says that robotics and remote control technology are changing the work environment in mining: “Instead of being on the mine site, there’s the potential to be operating this equipment above ground and in an urban centre.”
+Innovative and automation technology are changing the work environment in mining.
 This technology also means that mining careers are safer and more sustainable than ever before.